Adap-$\tau$: Adaptively Modulating Embedding Magnitude for Recommendation: Proofs

 We can draw an observation from Lamma \ref{lam0}: Note that at the early stage of the training procedure, users and items are distributed uniformly.
-In other words, $\exp{(f(u,j)-f(u,i))}$ and $\mathbb{E}_{u} f(u,i)$ cannot tell remarkable difference, while the magnitude of popular items will obtain explosive rising in term of $|\mathcal{P}_i|$.
+In other words, $p_{ui} f(u,i)$ cannot tell remarkable difference and $\sum\limits_{k \in {N_u}} {{p_{uk}(\tau)}}$ is relatively small, while the magnitude of popular items will obtain explosive rising in term of $|\mathcal{P}_i| (\mathbb{I}[y_{ui}=1])$.
 That is:

 Combine with above observation, we can prove the LEMMA \ref{lam0}.

 \end{proof}